 DVD of 16,000 Plans

 They claim to have an assortment of step-by-step plans, 16,000 to be exact, for everyday unique wood pieces.
 This is a lie as well.
 First of all, not all the plans are step-by-step, and when they claim that all experience levels are welcome, that’s not the case as well.

 You’d have better luck with our list of beginner-friendly projects, and for free too.

-Some of the plans are quite intricate and you need some skill to pull them all off.
+Based on our investigation for this Woodprix review, most of the plans are quite intricate and you need some skill to pull them all off.
 The total number barely touches 2500 plans, which is the same case as Ted’s Woodworking.
 Yes, that’s still quite a lot of woodworking projects to keep you busy, but that’s nowhere near the amount that was advertised.

 Whenever you don’t get something that was promised to you, even if the deal is good, the slighted party can’t help but feel cheated.
 The organization of the plans is also poor as well, so even if it’s still a lot, you’re not really getting your money’s worth.